GenLLMGuard/BackdoorDetection/README.md

 ### Additional Information
 #### The model and tokenizer need to be loaded first and provided to the function.
 If the LLM is fine-tuned to have a specific prompting structure (e.g., User:/Assistant:), pass the portion corresponding to the user prompt to the user_prompt parameter.
 By default, user_prompt is set to 'User:'.
 #### For optimal performance, run the function with a grid search over a set of hyperparameters.
-Varying alpha_2 and alpha_3 should suffice, as this helps accommodate differences in dictionary size and attention mechanisms between LLMs.
+Varying alpha_2 and alpha_3 should be sufficient, as this accommodates differences in dictionary size and attention mechanisms between LLMs.
 The remaining hyperparameters do not require adjustment.
-The recommended values for these hyperparameters are provided in the paper.
+Recommended values for these hyperparameters are provided in the paper.
 ##### alpha_2: Weight of the diversity loss.
 Defaults to 0.5.
 ##### alpha_3: Weight of the attention loss.
 Defaults to 0.5.
 ##### len_opt: Number of tokens updated in each optimization iteration.
 Defaults to 50.